Please enjoy the following excerpt from Guided by Light: A Small-Town, Second Chance, 20th century mystery romance. Copyright 2021, Sophie Bartow

 The diner door opened, their eyes clashed, and her heart flipped.

 The urge to run out the side door was strong.
 But she was no shrinking violet.
-She ducked into the ladies’ room instead and locked herself in the stall.
+Instead, she ducked into the ladies’ room and locked herself in the stall.

-Dean Patterson, the man her heart had decided was meant to be hers when she was fifteen, was back in town.
+Dean Patterson, the man she’d fallen for at fifteen, had returned to town.
 Except every time she’d thought they were ready to take the next step, he’d left her confused and hurting.

 “TTTTerri!”

-The ladies’ room door banged against the wall, and the space around her seemed to shrink.
+The ladies’ room door banged against the wall, and the surrounding space seemed to shrink.

 She took a deep breath and tried to ignore him.
 Tried to ignore the fact her heart felt as if it were literally reaching for his.
 He’d been home for a week, and she’d been expecting his call.